SignPath/website/docs/terms-of-service.md

 ### 8.2 Legal Notice to SignPath Must Be in Writing

 * Communications made through email will not constitute legal notice to SignPath or any of its officers, employees, agents or representatives in any situation where notice to SignPath is required by contract or any law or regulation.
-Legal notice to SignPath must be in writing and sent to SignPath GmbH, Werdertorgasse 14, 1010, Vienna, Austria.
+Legal notice to SignPath must be in writing and sent to SignPath GmbH, Gonzagagasse 11/23, 1010, Vienna, Austria.

 ## 9. Disclaimer of Warranties